ant-media/Ant-Media-Server/doc/WebRTC_Signalling_Server_JavaScript_SDK.md

 #### Sample
-Please take a look at the WebRTCApp4/peer.html file in order to see JavaScript SDK can be used
+Please take a look at the WebRTCApp4/peer.html file in order to see How JavaScript SDK can be used